Anthony R. LaScalea

 • Obtained summary judgment in the 394th Judicial District Court of Brewster County on behalf of a resort, arguing that Plaintiff’s lawsuit was barred by a release and by the Texas Equine Act.
 Plaintiff appealed to the Texas Court of Appeals, Eighth District (El Paso), which the COA affirmed, granting summary judgment in its entirety and awarding Plaintiff zero damages.

-• Obtained a Summary Judgment in a high-stakes commercial vehicle accident in Bowie County, Texas during pre-trial arguments in Bowie County, Texas.
+• Obtained a Summary Judgment in a high-stakes commercial vehicle accident in Bowie County, Texas during pre-trial arguments.
 The Plaintiffs, seeking over $1 million in damages, claimed negligence in hiring, training, retention, supervision, and maintenance.
 After 22 months of discovery, depositions, and expert testimony, the Court found that Plaintiffs evidence was insufficient to survive Summary Judgment, dismissing the case in its entirety, prior to jury selection.
 Prior to pre-trial arguments, Plaintiffs made a $2 million settlement demand, which was rejected by Defendants.

 • Obtained a summary judgment in the 59th Judicial District Court of Grayson County, dismissing the case in its entirety.